Javier María Pascual Ibañez: Early public career

 There were both Falangist and Carlist antecedents among Pascual's close family.
 He admitted great influence of a maternal relative, Joaquín Arbeloa, during early Francoism an emerging star in Navarrese historiography and journalism, co-founder of combative Falangist review Jerarquía and in the 1940s contributor to Diario de Navarra.
 Javier María remained indebted also to a paternal relative Angel María Pascual, a Falangist old-shirt, president of Asociación de la Prensa de Pamplona, a poet and a correspondent of Navarrese and national newspapers.
-On the other hand, Javier María's father was a vehement Carlist and his paternal uncle, José Manuel Pascual Hermoso de Mendoza, was an iconic movement's figure; former Requeté chaplain, he served as a parish priest first in Etayo and then in Pamplona, active also as leader of a Traditionalist ex-combatant religious organization.
+On the other hand, Javier María's father was a vehement Carlist and his paternal uncle, José Manuel Pascual Hermoso de Mendoza, was an iconic movements figure; as a former Requeté chaplain, he served as a parish priest first in Etayo and then in Pamplona, active also as leader of a Traditionalist ex-combatant religious organization.

 Having arrived in Madrid in the mid-1950s Pascual approached students of Traditionalist heritage, grouped in semi-legal AET.
 He perfectly fit their typical profile, "de procedencia rural o de pequeñas ciudades no demasiado urbanizadas, católicos, monárquicos y legitimistas".
-In their provincial towns brought up in Traditionalist ambience but enjoying autonomy of students living in a huge city, they were not particularly concerned with the doctrine and looked for a new format of Carlism.
-With a new mid-1950s pro-collaborationist turn of the party the youth benefitted the most: the regime permitted launch of AET-controlled periodicals La Encina and Azada y asta.
+Brought up in Traditionalist ambience in their provincial towns but enjoying autonomy of students living in a huge city, they were not particularly concerned with the doctrine and looked for a new format of Carlism.
+With a new mid-1950s pro-collaborationist turn of the party the youth benefitted the most: the regime permitted a launch of AET-controlled periodicals La Encina and Azada y asta.
 Pascual was involved in both, in 1957-58 as editor-in-chief of the former and since 1959 of the latter.
-Under his guidance it grew into a platform where Traditionalism mixed with search for a new intellectual formula, increasingly endorsing heterodoxy.
+Under his guidance it grew into a platform where Traditionalism mixed with a search for a new intellectual formula, increasingly endorsing heterodoxy.
 Pascual contributed himself, focusing on social and religious topics; in line with ongoing Vaticanum II preparations, he called for a new Church.
 Falling short of openly embracing liberal trends, he endorsed "catolicismo liberal" in "su sentido etimológico y no político".
 Some of his combative pro-Carlist pieces have been noted even by the exile Republican press in France.